Pelagicore/softwarecontainer/doc/chapters/filesystem/index.rst

 Standard filesystem
 ===================

-Each container has a rootfs that is bind mounted as the containers root file system of said container.
-The process of creating the filesystem and bind mounting different parts is spread out over several involved parties.
+Each container has a rootfs that is bind mounted as the containers root filesystem of said container.
+The creation and bind mounting of the root filesystem is automated by LXC based on a configuration file and a shell script provided at startup.
+The process of creating the filesystem and bind mounting different parts is spread out over several involved parties because of this.

 1. The root filesystem directory is created and the directory is empty on creation.